-Figure 2: Atlantic City Casino Parking Supply, January 2006 to December 2017
+Figure 2: Atlantic City Casino Parking Supply, January 2009 to March 2018

 In mid-January 2014, the Atlantic Club closed, reducing the supply by 862 daily parking spaces and the monthly total to 1.4 million for February 2014, down 17% from February 2013.
 Three more casinos closed in September of 2014; the Showboat and Revel, both at the beginning of the month, followed by Trump Plaza in mid-September.
 The impact of these three closures further reduced the daily parking spaces available at casino hotels in Atlantic City by 2.6 thousand, 3.4 thousand and 7.6 thousand respectively.
 An additional 6.3 thousand spaces were closed in October of 2016 with the closure of the Taj Mahal.
-The most recent monthly supply figures for casino parking spaces in Atlantic City indicate there were 0.9 million available parking spaces in December 2017.
+The most recent monthly supply figures for casino parking spaces in Atlantic City indicate there were 0.9 million available parking spaces in March 2018.

 These significant shifts in the number of parking spaces presents a challenge when analyzing the Atlantic City Casino Parking Fee over time.
 Particularly with the most recent closures, simply examining the total fee provides little insight about per property performance relative to driving visitation to the remaining casinos.
 In order to account for this, we present, in Figure 3 (previous page), the Atlantic City Casino Parking Fee on a per supply basis (per 100 parking spaces) utilizing the figures displayed in Figure 2 (also previous page).
 Figure 3 is labeled with the annual high (labeled above the data series) and the annual low (below the data series) for each of the past ten years.
 Highs occur in July or August, with the best recorded month occurring in July 2006 (\$285).
-June 2017 (\$196) is the current 12 month best.
-Typically, the slowest month is recorded in December or January, the exception being November 2012 (\$104, not labeled), being the result of Hurricane Sandy.
-The most current data show that December 2017 (\$160) was down slightly from Deecember 2016 (\$163).
+July 2017 (\$221) is the current 12 month best.
+Typically, the slowest month is recorded in December or January, the exception being November 2012 (\$104), being the result of Hurricane Sandy.
+The most current data show that March 2018 (\$172) was down slightly from March 2017 (\$173).

-Figure 3: Atlantic City Casino Parking Fee per 100 Parking Spaces January 2006 to December 2017
+Figure 3: Atlantic City Casino Parking Fee per 100 Parking Spaces January 2009 to March 2018

 Figure 4 shows the year over year change in the Atlantic City Casino Parking Fee per 100 parking spaces for the prior 12 months.
-Collections at the casino parking garages showed considerably more revenue on a per space basis for the first nine months of 2017, but relatively flat for the past three.
-The closure of the Taj Mahal generated more traffic at the resorts remaining casino properties.
-All nine months from January 2017 (21%) through September (20%) were up double digits over the prior year.
+Collections at the casino parking garages showed considerably more revenue on a per space basis for the first six months of the period, but relatively flat for the more recent six, January (-7%) and February (-4%) being both the exception but also slower months.
+The closure of the Taj Mahal generated more traffic at the remaining casino properties.
+All nine months from January 2017 (21%) through September (20%) were up double digits.

-Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, Janary 2017 to December 2017
+Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, April 2017 to March 2018

 Given the seasonal nature of the Atlantic City Casino Parking Fee (see Figure 3), it is perhaps easier to visualize the long term trend by examining the 12 month trailing total for the fee.
 For each month, a running total of annual performance is presented.
-Thus, for December 2017, the \$181 represents the casino parking fee per 100 spaces average for the twelve months from January 2017 through December 2017.
+Thus, for March 2018, the \$179 represents the casino parking fee per 100 spaces average for the twelve months from April 2017 through March 2018.